 Add the paste and cabbage to a large mixing bowl.
 Add garlic cloves, radishes, and ginger.
 Mix until everything is evenly distributed.

 Seal the kimchi in a mason jar and place it in direct sunlight for 24 hours.
-Open the jar briefly to let out the gases, and then close jar again.
+Open the jar briefly to let out the gases, and then close the jar again.